 - Distributing Standing Up to POTS brochures to healthcare providers in your area.
 Raising awareness of POTS in our local communities can help those currently suffering from POTS and future patients.
 Distributing materials to family practice, pediatric, obstetrics/gynecology, neurology, and cardiology offices in your area can promote POTS literacy and generate understanding in your local healthcare practitioners.

 - Starting a local meet up group.
 Many of us feel isolated by our illness.
 There may be other people in your community that also suffer from POTS who would benefit from your initiative to start a local support group.
 Meeting monthly or quarterly with others who truly understand life with POTS can be life changing.
 Check out our page on creating a meet up group.

-- Getting local press coverage.
+- Getting local press coverage and mentioning Standing Up to POTS.
 Writing an article for submission to your local newspaper about your experience with POTS or an event that you are organizing is a great way to raise awareness locally.
 October is Dysautonomia Awareness month, and is a particularly great time to get the media to talk about POTS.
 Check out our page on creating press packets for ideas on how to raise awareness through your local media.

 - Helping with graphic design.
 We need help with designs for brochures as well as t-shirts to be sent to donors and for events like the Standing Up to POTS 5K.
 Creative volunteers are definitely needed!

 - Representing Standing Up to POTS at health fairs or conferences.
 Unfortunately, many healthcare practitioners are unaware of POTS and its debilitating effects on the individual and their family.
 Volunteering to speak one-on-one with healthcare practitioners or community members at your local health fair or conference is a great way to spread awareness about POTS.